-The Lacks Family has announced a year-long celebration to honor the 100th anniversary of the birth of Henrietta Lacks.
-Born in rural Roanoke Virginia, on August 1, 1920, Henrietta Lacks, a wife, mother of five, and resident of Turner Station, Maryland, is the “Mother of Modern Medicine,” who changed the world with the gift of her immortal HeLa cells.
-From gene mapping, in vitro fertilization, the polio vaccine, cancer treatments to space travel - Henrietta’s cells are responsible for some of the most significant scientific advancements of our time.
+The Lacks Family has announced a year-long cellebration to honor the 100th anniversary of the birth of Henrietta Lacks.
+Born in rural Roanoke Virginia, on August 1, 1920, Henrietta Lacks, a wife, mother of five, and resident of Turner Station, Maryland, is the “Mother of Modern Medicine,” who changed the world with her immortal HeLa cells.

-August 1, 2020, marks the 100th birthday of this phenomenal woman and the launch of the historic yearlong global Centennial CELLebration, which will culminate with a three day conference in Baltimore, Maryland on August 1, 2021.
+August 1, 2020, marked the 100th birthday of this phenomenal woman and the launch of the historic yearlong global #HELA100: Henrietta Lacks Centennial CELLebration, which will culminate with a three day conference in Baltimore, Maryland on August 1, 2021.

 Friday, July 30, Saturday, January 31, Sunday, August 1, 2021

 For information on sponsorship, collaborations, and media, email email@example.com.

 Copyright © 2020 IRIS - All Rights Reserved.